Chellitcoin Price Reaches $0.0081 (CHLT)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Chellitcoin was first traded on July 25th, 2021.
+Chellitcoin’s genesis date was July 25th, 2021.
 Chellitcoin’s total supply is 3,000,000,000 tokens.
+Chellitcoin’s official website is chellitcoin.com.
 Chellitcoin’s official Twitter account is @chellitofficial and its Facebook page is accessible here.
-The official website for Chellitcoin is chellitcoin.com.

 [Telegram](https://t.me/chellitofficial)”

-It is usually not presently possible to purchase alternative cryptocurrencies such as Chellitcoin directly using U.S. dollars.
-Investors seeking to trade Chellitcoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Chellitcoin using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Chellitcoin directly using US dollars.
+Investors seeking to trade Chellitcoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Chellitcoin using one of the aforementioned exchanges.

 Receive News & Updates for Chellitcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Chellitcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.